PJC90/Energy-Resource-Management/README.md

 ## Configuring the .env file

-Create a new file called .env.properties in the project root and define the environment variables as defined in the .env.example file.
+Create a new file called env.properties in the project root and define the environment variables as defined in the .env.example file.

 ## API Reference